 “Now we are boys so fine to see,

 Why should we longer cobblers be?”

-Then they danced and skipped and leapt over chairs and benches.
-At last they danced out of doors.
-From that time one they came no more, but as long as the shoemaker lived all went well with him, and all his business prospered.
+They danced and skipped and leaped over chairs and benches.
+At last they danced out of the doors.
+From that time on they came no more, but as long as the shoemaker lived, all went well with him, and all his business prospered.